Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Experiments

+Table~\ref{tab:shared_genes} shows the test performance of chemCPA, averaged over all drugs and the three cell lines, for the same gene set as used in Section~\ref{sec:baseline}.
+The pretrained chemCPA model consistently outperform the baseline and its base version.

-Figure~\ref{fig:shared_genes} illustrates that the drugs have a very subtle to no effect at low dosages, which is reflected by the high baseline scores.
-However, we see how the drug encoding, here GROVER, improves the prediction for high drug dosages.
-Looking at the predicted phenotype over all genes, the pretrained model has a significant advantage over its non-pretrained version, showing a clear improvement over the baseline.
-The results look worse when zoomed in to the DEGs.
-Nevertheless, also in this scenario, the fine-tuned model can explain gene expression values that must result from the drugs' influence.
-The results for RDKIT and JT-VAE are presented in \ref{sup:sci-Plex3_exp}.
-In Figure~\ref{fig:umap_embedding}, latent perturbations $z_d$ are visualised for the lowest and highest dosage values.
-The drug perturbations do not show a clear grouping for the lowest dosage, indicating a sparse signal.
-In contrast, the stronger response in higher dosages is reflected by causing similar drugs with identical MoAs to cluster together, for example, the epigenetic drugs that cause histone deacetylation.
+The high baseline scores in Figure~\ref{fig:shared_genes} shows that the drugs have almost no effect at low dosages.
+At high dosages, however, we see how chemCPA's predictions improve over the baseline.
+Looking at the prediction for all genes, the pretrained model has a significant advantage over its non-pretrained version.
+As expected, the performance is lower for the DEGs.
+Nevertheless, also in this scenario, chemCPA, especially the pretrained version, can explain gene expression values that must result from the drugs' influence.